KSheridan86/project-4-TasteOfIndia/README.md

 The plan for this project was carried out using the Agile Methodology in Github.
 User Stories were created using issues on git hub.
 Each user story explicitly explains the purpose of the issues.
 Each user story is segmented into acceptance criteria and tasks.
 It was prioritised using GitHub labels with different colors.

-8 Epics were created which were then further developed into 25 User Stories.
+8 Epics were created which were then further developed into 29 User Stories.
 The details on each epic, along with the user stories linked to each one can be found in the project kanban board [here](https://github.com/users/KSheridan86/projects/3)

-From the Epics, 28 User stories were developed.
+From the Epics, 29 User stories were developed.
 Each story was assigned a classification of Must-Have, Should-Have, Could-Have or Won't Have.
 Each story was also assigned user story points, based on my best estimation for the time/difficulty of completing each story.
-A number of these stories were created based on an ideal scenario of building out the project whilst I knew in the time available it would be unlikely I would complete those stories.
+In practice some of these tasks were completed much quicker than anticipated and others took a little longer but overall the development went smoother than anticipated and the project was completed ahead of schedule.
+A number of these stories were chosen to be left out of the project as it was already quite big (I.E password reset or social media login) I was aware that as I approached the next project, PP5 - ECommerce these would be explained in more detail and I would get a chance to implement them properly.

 ### Epics